National Language Act 1963/67: Sabah

 This Act has been extended to Sabah and approved by the State Legislature of Sabah to be applied to Sabah in 1973 under the National Language (Application) Enactment 1973 and Article 161(3) of the Federal Constitution.

 Sarawak

 This Act does not apply to Sarawak as no enactment or approval has been made by the State Legislature of Sarawak since the formation of Malaysia in 1963 to allow this Act to be applied to Sarawak under Article 161(3) of the Federal Constitution.
 English continues to be the official language for the state of Sarawak till this day.

+Application to universities and colleges

+International Islamic University Malaysia (IIUM)

+The Act does not apply or extended to the International Islamic University Malaysia (IIUM) as there are no provisions that allows IIUM to expand it beyond its university purposes.
+English continues to be the official language of instruction and administration for the university up to this day.